RJColeman/dvnosqli/bin/README.md

 ## open-neo4j-container.sh

-1. gets id of the dvnosqli neo4j container
+1. gets the id of the dvnosqli neo4j container
 2. docker execs into the dvnosqli neo4j container

 ## start-over-clean.sh

-1. gets dvnosqli images for later removal
+1. gets the dvnosqli images for later removal
-2. gets dvnosqli volumes for later removal
+2. gets the dvnosqli volumes for later removal
-3. stops and removes dvnosqli containers
+3. stops and removes all dvnosqli containers
 5. removes all dvnosqli images
 6. removes all dvnosqli volumes
 7. removes all dvnosqli networks
-8. removes all dvnosqli neo4j data
+8. removes all cached dvnosqli neo4j data
 9. removes all unused builder cache objects